-An FHA 203k loan is a government-backed renovation loan that allows a homebuyer to purchase or refinance a home and include the renovation costs in the same loan.
-This type of loan is a valuable option for those looking to buy a home that needs a little TLC or for homeowners wanting to make updates or improvements to their existing homes.
+An FHA 203k loan is a government-backed renovation loan that allows a homeowner to refinance their home and include the renovation costs in the same loan.
+This type of loan is a valuable option for those wanting to make updates or improvements to their existing homes.

-JVM Lending is well-versed in FHA 203k loans, guiding many clients through the process and ensuring they understand the requirements and benefits of this loan option and are here to help you navigate the FHA 203k loan process with ease.
+JVM Lending is well-versed in FHA 203k loans, guiding many clients through the process and ensuring they understand the requirements and benefits of this loan option.
+We are here to help you navigate the FHA 203k loan process with ease.

 Why Choose an FHA 203k Renovation Loan?

 Choosing an FHA 203k renovation loan comes with several core benefits.
-It offers streamlined financing, allowing you to cover the cost of both the home purchase and the renovation in a single loan.
+It offers streamlined financing, allowing you to cover the cost of both your mortgage refinance and the renovation in a single loan.
 This makes financial planning easier and more straightforward.

 FHA 203k Loan Requirements

 To qualify for an FHA 203k loan, a minimum FICO score of 620 is generally required.
-The down payment can be as low as 3.5%, and it may be gifted.
 Most programs require the property to be your primary residence.
 Additionally, a contingency reserve of a minimum of 10% is often required, which can go up to 20% based on the property’s condition.

 FHA 203k Limited vs. Standard

-When considering FHA 203k loans, it’s essential to understand the differences and specifications of the FHA 203k Limited and FHA 203k Standard options.
-Both are government-backed programs designed for purchase/refinance purposes and require the property to be your primary residence.
+When considering FHA 203k loans, it’s essential to understand the differences between the FHA 203k Limited and FHA 203k Standard options.
+Both are government-backed programs designed for refinancing purposes and require the property to be your primary residence.
 However, they have distinct features catering to different renovation needs.

 FHA 203k Limited